anon-blue/anon.blue/README.txt

                                                       I'm not that cruel my plea
-sure, OK cya                                                                dfhd hoi
-                                                         Please that you freedom Please that is your ghourt, I'm french, that's why I'm shy, I'm in and out
+sure, OK cya                                                                dfhd hoi                                                                         hell [ptkosupper trippy                                       Please that you freedom Please that is your ghourt, I'm french, that's why I'm shy, I'm in and out
  why wake up? i don't want to wake up. i'm very cool in my sleep, in my wonderfu m dreams . hey, stop erasing ! ok thanl you.